 Why is it Called a Planetary Gear?

 The planetary gear set (also named planetary gearhead) got its name because of how the different gears move together.
-In a planetary gearhead, we see a sun (solar) gear, ring gear and two or more satellite gears.
+In a planetary gearhead, we see a sun (solar) gear, ring gear, and two or more planet gears.
 Normally, the sun-gear is driven and thus move the planet gears locked in the planet carrier and form the output shaft.
 The ring gears have a fixed position with the outside world.
 This looks similar to our planetary solar system and that is where the name comes from.

 In practice, we often speak from the perspective of the use of planetary gearhead for industrial automation.
 That is why we call the sun-gear the input shaft, the planet gears and carrier the output shaft and the ring gear the housing.

 What are the Advantages of the Planetary Gear System?